by Tammy Taylor

 Here’s an example – recently I decided I was really in the mood for Wild-Game Savory Meatloaf – one of my favorite meat dishes made with lean ground pork from the wild hogs RancherMan harvests.
 I can fit four loaf pans in my oven at the same time so I mixed up the meatloaf & filled the oven to capacity.
 In making my meatloaves I was able to use up several pounds of meat from the freezer and turn it into delicious meals for both now & later.

 The real beauty of this method of cooking is that all those food-preparation dishes like knives, spoons, cutting boards, mixing bowls, etc were only dirtied once.
 Plus the oven was only fired up once saving both energy and time, yet we have about 10 meals worth of meatloaf waiting in the freezer for us to enjoy over the next several weeks.
-I use this same procedure with other main entrees such as pork roast cooked in red wine, stuffed bell peppers, homemade ravioli, etc.
+I use this same procedure with other main entrees such as pork roast, stuffed bell peppers, homemade ravioli, etc.

 How do you streamline the dreaded rushed supper hour?